 Fasting starves the cancer cells of the glucose they need to metabolize.
 As a consequence, the cancer cells die and are reabsorbed into the body in a process called autophagy.

 As blood glucose levels drop, the body switches to fat metabolism instead -- i.e, burning lipids released from white fat cells to sustain body operations in a process called ketosis -- producing ketone bodies that are toxic to cancer cells, but healthy for normal cells (e.g., Seyfreid et al 2003).

 Well documented cases of people on hunger strikes indicate that even lean people can survive for weeks without eating, metabolizing fat alone.
 At the extreme, one obese man maintained a medically supervised fast for over a year without eating any food at all.
 Fortunately, most people can achieve a state of ketosis in just a few days, by eating only healthy fats and protein, in what is called a ketogenic diet.
-For example, ketosis has long been prescribed for controlling epileptic seizures in children.
-Evidence of the beneficial effects of ketosis for cancer patients is still accumulating.
+For example, ketosis has long been prescribed for controlling epileptic seizures in children, and is increasingly reocognized as a remedy for mental health disorders (Palmer 2022).

-Nevertheless, the relationship between cold exposure and cancer remission is still comparatively under-investigated.
-Allow us to detail Morozko's hypothesis.
-There are three components:
+The relationship between cold exposure and cancer remission is still comparatively under-investigated.
+There are principally three mechanisms by which deliberate cold exposure will help defeat cancer:

 Cold exposure for mitochondria restoration